JamesTiberiusKirk/go_ssr_template/README.md

 ## Featuring
 - Mostly out of your way extensible framework
 - Echo framework
-- Goview to help with templating
+- (Goview)[https://github.com/foolin/goview] to help with templating
+  - Although now I've had to pretty much fork goview and modify it to suit my needs
 - GORM with Postgres
 - Session authentication